gubi/Classes-and-functions/Captcha/README.markdown

 ### Instruction of use
-Simply upload the script with the font file in your preferred directory.
+Simply upload scripts with the font file in your preferred directory.
 Then, in your form, call the script as image in the src attribute of image tag:
 ```HTML
 <img src="capcha.php" alt="Captcha image" />